kh296/dawn-containers/README.md

-# Running PyTorch applications in containers on Dawn
+# Running PyTorch applications on Dawn via Apptainer containers

 ## 1. Quickstart

-The following are minimal instructions for running example PyTorch model training on Dawn, using muldi-node multi-GPU distributed data parallel with containers.
-The example is for training classification of hand-written digits from the MNIST dataset.
+The following are minimal instructions for running example PyTorch model training on Dawn via Apptainer containers, and making use of multi-node multi-GPU distributed data parallel  The example is for training classification of hand-written digits from the MNIST dataset.

-It's possible to work either on a Dawn login node or on a Dawn compute node.
+Instructions are provided for working on a Dawn login node and on a Dawn compute node.

 ### 1.1 On a Dawn login node